Since I don't focus on it in my blog: here's a list of culture shocks I've had in Gana!

 Cars

 Cars in Ghana are seemingly always broken.
 Either the front window or the seats, one day the filling of the car door fell out when I opened it.
-They're also dirty.
+They're also dusty.
 Jed's right car door does only open when you press the little locking knob in front of the window from the inside.
-Also most Ghanaians neither have nor use seatbelts.
+Also most Ghanaians (from my experience) neither have nor use seatbelts.

 General safety

 No seatbelts, seemingly no driving rules, streets full of holes...
 Also no working safety: the coconut vendors use machetes and construction workers barely have helmets.
 People loosely sit in trunks, sometimes bringing also loose and way to big metal pipes from one place to the other.
 Wood transports only secure the wood from the sides and are open in the back.
-Also not talking about Malaria and the sick looking dogs and cats everywhere.
+As a person that comes from a strictly regulated country when it comes to privacy, this was very shocking.

 Animals everywhere

-Dogs, cats, chicken, goats, bats, lizards... they're everywhere and most of the "pets" look incredibly thin and unhealthy.
+Dogs, cats, chicken, goats, bats, lizards... they're everywhere and most of the animals that in Germany would be considered pets appear thin and unhealthy - probably because they don't fulfill the same role in Ghana.

 (The lack of) punctuality

-Self-explanatory.
-Speaking from the majority of my experiences planning with Ghanaians almost seems impossible.
+Speaking from the majority of my experiences planning a binding time to meet up seems impossible.
 "Be there at 9 am" - "Oh no, uh we'll make it around 1pm", is something that happened several times.
+Even though I don't necessarily fulfill the stereotype of the always punctual German, this is something I'll need to get used to.

 Not a culture shock, but the weather and day to night rythm?